 You can check whether there are international equivalents to an Australian Standard by searching the SAI Global InfoStore.
 SAI Global is the distributor of Australian Standards.

 I have a product that says it complies with an Australian Standard but it doesn't.
 Who do I contact?

 I have purchased a product that says it complies with an Australian Standard and it doesn't function properly.
 Who do I contact?

-If you are unhappy with a product you should initially contact the place of purchase.
-If their response is not satisfactory please contact the Office of Fair Trading or Consumer Affairs body in your state or territory or the Australian Competition and Consumer Commission (ACCC) .
+If you are unhappy with a product you should contact the place of purchase as a starting point.
+If their response is not satisfactory, please contact the Office of Fair Trading or Consumer Affairs body in your state or territory or the Australian Competition and Consumer Commission (ACCC) .

 Who provides Certification/Approval Marks?

-Certification bodies provide third party assurance that a particular product or process meets the requirements of a nominated Standard.
+Certification bodies provide third-party assurance that a particular product or process meets the requirements of a standard.

 Once certification has been approved, the certification body will allow use of their own unique certification mark.